anttisalonen/progbook/rst/unix.rst

 Basic Unix shell commands are quite useful in day to day software development.

-Let's assume you have the file with 10,000 lines defining the functions as discussed in "Generating input data using Python".
+Let's assume you have the file with 10,000 lines defining the functions as discussed in "Quadratic formula".
 In order to inspect this file, you could open it in the text editor, but there are also other, typically easier, ways to achieve this.

 In the following, the character '$' means the shell prompt, i.e. you typically type in the shell whatever comes after '$'.